benediktusmadika/Li_electrolyte_search/README.md

-# Electrolyte PDF Extraction Agent
+# Electrolyte PDF Extraction Agent (owned by MII Lab at KAIST)
+This is an ongoing research project.
+Please do not reuse or redistribute the code or methodology without proper attribution.
 A modular, agentic LLM pipeline for extracting structured electrolyte, common-condition, formation, test, raw-result, and A2R-expanded data from many research-paper PDFs in a folder named `pdf_files`, using the API key in `gpt_api.txt`, and saving the results to CSV and Excel files.

 ## What it extracts